West Virginia Real Estate E&O

 Whether you are the principal broker of a residential real estate agency in Charleston, manage a property management company outside of Huntington, or focus on commercial real estate in Morgantown or Parkersburg, a quality errors & omissions (E&O) insurance policy will give you and your agents peace of mind in the current real estate market.

-Like in the surrounding states of Virginia, Ohio, and Pennsylvania, West Virginia, or the West Virginia Real Estate Commission (WVREC), do not currently require that real estate agents or brokers purchase real estate errors & omissions coverage.
+Like in the surrounding states of Virginia, Ohio, and Pennsylvania, the West Virginia Real Estate Commission (WVREC), does not currently require that real estate agents or brokers purchase real estate errors & omissions coverage.
 Most real estate franchises in WV, however, do require proof of coverage.
 For almost all WV real estate agencies, E&O is a critical part of their risk management program.

 Real estate professional liability (E&O) coverage is a complicated insurance product that most WV insurance agents simply do not understand.
 Many E&O companies exclude common lawsuits against real estate agents.
 We will break down & explain the variety in West Virginia errors and omissions policies below.